ThatBlockyPenguin/EMLI/doc/index.md

 Well, let's start at the top.
 <br>
 `#import css '$bootstrap';` is a MetaCode, specifically an *import* MetaCode.
-All MetaCodes start with a '#'. `css` tells EMC that specifically, we are importing a css file.
+All MetaCodes start with a '#'. `css` tells EMC that specifically, we are importing a CSS file.
 Lastly, `'$bootstrap'` is a string.
 You can get various types of strings, but more on that later.
-You can also import JavaScript files by using `#import js './path/to.js'.
+You can also import JavaScript files by using `#import js './path/to.js'`.

 You might notice that `$bootstrap` doesn't point to a file at all.
 We'll learn more about this in [Advanced Topics](advanced-topics), so for now, just take it to mean that it imports [Bootstrap CSS](https://getbootstrap.com/).